Historic New England: Beauport, Sleeper-McCann House

 Upstairs Bedrooms & Dining Room

 On the second floor are several bedrooms and an informal dining room.
 A green themed bedroom for Sleeper contains mid 19th century furniture and a fancy wallpaper-and-paint wall decoration.
 Sleeper meticulously cut floral designs from the paper and pasted them onto the seagreen wall.
 For guests.
 Sleeper's mother, Maria Westcott Sleeper, had her own red, black, and gold themed room with a view of the harbor and gilt wallpaper.
-A small music room contains a spinnet, a type of small piano also found at Coffin House in Newberry, MA.
+A small music room contains a spinnet, a type of small piano also found at Coffin House in Newbury, MA.
 The guest bedroom comprises of a pair of twin poster beds and had a nautical theme, with a built-in closet filled with animal figurines and a tin lantern hanging from the wooden ceiling.
 The informal dining room shares a similar theme.
 A closed balcony in this space affords spectacular views of the harbor.

 Lamp in the green bedroom; a green lamp with bouba and kiki pattern on the base.
 Maritime landscape painting in the green bedroom; oil painting depicting two buildings and a white church on the harbor, with a tall ship nearby.
 Face of a tall clock at Beauport; the clock has all three finials